 Just 20 minutes further south is Port Douglas, a bustling tourist town with no shortage of cafes, bars and restaurants.
 Continue on the Captain Cook Highway as it follows the Coral Sea until you get to Palm Cove.
 Palm Cove Beach is a great spot for a swim if you’d like to have an afternoon dip to break up the road trip, or there is a beautiful jetty to stroll along to stretch your legs.
 If you're not short on time, Yorkeys Knob, Trinity Beach, and Clifton Beach are worth checking out as you continue to your destination, Cairns.

-Drop your rental car at the airport depot and continuing your onward journey.
+Return your rental vehicle to Cairns City depot before continuing your onward journey.

 Farewell Australia today.
 If there is more of Australia or New Zealand you would like to explore, talk to your sales consult about planning your next stop!